Assignment 7: System Monitor with Interrupts

 • used an interrupt-safe data structure to correctly share data across regular and interrupt code.

-• written a library of modules that provide foundational support for implementing a bare-metal system on the Pi
+• write a library of modules that provide foundational support for implementing a bare-metal system

-• constructed a successful and complete system of your own top to bottom: your console running on your library modules
+• construct a successful and complete system of your own top to bottom: your console running on your library modules

 Get starter files